 WORKSHOP CONTENT & LEARNING OUTCOMES

-This CPD workshop has been designed for mountain leaders, mountaineering guides and hill and moorland leaders
+This CPD workshop has been designed for mountain leaders, mountaineering guides, hill and moorland leaders and those aspiring to those roles.

 The workshop will be delivered online using Microsoft Teams video, as an interactive session.
 Participants do not need to have Microsoft Teams accounts or subscriptions as a link will be provided to enable them to join the call from PC, ipad, Mac or mobile device.

-Using high resolution photos and images, the online format enables us to “visit” geographically widespread environments in a way that would not be possible to achieve in a day’s walk in the hills.
+Using high resolution photos and images, the online format enables us to “visit” geographically widespread environments in a way that would not be possible to achieve during a day in the hills.

 A suitable Wifi connection to allow video link.